 Use of Electronic Devices e.g. mobile phones

-Children and parents are asked to follow the School’s guidance on use of electronic devices.
+Children and parents are asked to follow the School’s guidance on use of personal electronic devices.
 The Local Authority is currently in the process of updating its guidelines on the use of electronic devices in schools.
 At KGS mobile phones must be switched off at all times in class and must not be taken into SQA Prelims or exams.

 English as an Additional Language